article / Global politics

 (2) Core Strategy: The "Axis of Resistance" Containment

-The report clearly defines the United States' core strategy for engaging with China in the Asia-Pacific region—establishing a **"arc of resistance"** system that coordinates allies and partners to encircle and contain China.
-The formulation of this strategy stems from a thorough rejection and reflection by the U.S. strategic community on the previous path of "engagement" with China.
+The report clearly delineates the United States' core strategy for engaging with China in the Asia-Pacific region—establishing an **Arc of Resistance** system built on alliances and coordinated partnerships to encircle and contain.
+The formulation of this strategy stems from a thorough rejection and reflection by the U.S. strategic community on previous paths of engagement with China.

 (3) Think Tank Consensus: Consistency and Vigilance in the Pivot to China

-Multiple think tanks have reached a consensus: the report correctly points out that the previous **"engagement" policy towards China has failed**, deeming the earlier attempts to cooperate with China and the optimistic view of its rise as **"naive"**.
-The U.S. strategic community exhibits a high degree of unanimity in its anti-China stance and broadly endorses the China-related sections of the report.
-It is noteworthy that, although some think tanks question whether the U.S. can effectively serve as the **"leading tiger"** of the **"arc of resistance"**, senior officials on the other side generally believe this strategy is effective.
-Multiple think tanks have reached a consensus: the report correctly points out that the previous **"engagement" policy towards China has failed**, deeming the earlier attempts to cooperate with China and the optimistic view of its rise as **"naive"**.
-The U.S. strategic community exhibits a high degree of unanimity in its anti-China stance and broadly endorses the China-related sections of the report.
-It is noteworthy that, although some think tanks question whether the U.S. can effectively serve as the **"leading tiger"** of the **"arc of resistance"**, senior officials on the other side generally believe this strategy is effective.
+Multiple think tanks have reached a consensus: The report correctly points out that the previous **engagement policy toward China has failed**, considering the earlier attempts to cooperate with China and the optimistic view of its rise as **naive**.
+The U.S. strategic community exhibits a high degree of unanimity in its anti-China stance and generally endorses the section on China in the report.
+Notably, despite some think tanks questioning whether the U.S. can effectively lead the "arc of resistance," senior officials on the other side widely believe this strategy is effective.

 IV.
 Economy and Domestic Priorities: Growth-Oriented and the End of the Democratic Agenda